Webber Wentzel Scholarship South Africa 2023 – 2024

 Submit clear copies of the following supporting documentation along with your online application (the submission of these documents is compulsory – if any items are missing, your application may be disqualified):

 - Matric certificate (certified copy)

-- Academic transcripts of any other undergraduate qualification and relevant qualifications
+- Academic transcripts of any other undergraduate qualification and relevant qualifications (on institutions letterhead)

 - Parents/ guardians/ spouse death certificates if deceased (certified copy) (if unavailable, submit sworn affidavits)

 - Parents/ own divorce certificate if divorced (certified copy) (sworn affidavits if separated but not divorced)